yogidtu/Catroid/nativeAppBuilding/src/readme.txt

 	<output_folder>     Path to the folder in which the resulting apk will be placed

-The key store, alias and passwords for signing the apps are stored in the catroid/build.properties file
+The key store, alias and passwords for signing the apps are stored in the catroid/build.properties file.